ultish/debezium-test/README.md

   update book set name = 'JIMMY' where id = 'B002';
   ```
 - look at the messages generated on the topic and you'll see payloads with the changes

+# Postgres

+Note: need to use wal_level=logical in postgres (set in the compose file)